-Retail experts are urging brands not to abandon physical stores, but to innovate within them, and one way to do that is build interactive shopping experiences based on next-gen scanning technology.
-We’ve witnessed (and helped build) some truly inspired ways brands are moving beyond simple barcode scanning - ways that reimagining the way retail and grocery customers shop.
+Retail experts are urging brands not to abandon physical stores, but to innovate within them, and one way to do that is to build interactive shopping experiences based on next-gen scanning technology.
+We’ve witnessed (and helped build) some truly inspired ways brands are moving beyond simple barcode scanning – ways that are reimagining how retail and grocery customers shop.
 Here are a few of our favorites:

 Building unified shopping experiences

 A major US grocery chain is deploying kiosks throughout their store at deli, bakery and flower counters, each equipped to direct shoppers to products, alert them to deals and coupons and to take and process their counter orders, all with a QR or barcode scan.
 So shoppers can access any part of the store from any device, searching inventory or placing orders no matter where they are.

 This not only creates a seamless transition throughout the store but reduces line length at key store areas like deli, bakery and floral.
 The kiosks also allow shoppers (especially retail) to transfer their online carts to physical ones quickly and easily, so they get the products they’ve already researched and can shop for more in-store.